jeremyraby/courseNotes/courseNotes/statistics/statistics.md

     - *nominal* data do not have any implicit order
       - can't be ordered from smallest to largest
       - names, colors, locations

+Data can also be considered either *discrete* or *continuous*.
+Discrete data can be either qualitative or quantitative and is specifically countable (interval) whereas contious data is always quantitative and measurable instead of countable (ratio).

 ## Sampling